autumoswitzerland/autumo-beetroot/README.md

 <!-- JAVA TRANSLATIONS -->
 ## Java Translations

-If you need translations within the Java code, you simply add language java resource bundle keys within the 'web/lang' directory to the specific language resource bundle, e.g. 'lang_en.properties'.
+If you need translations within the Java code, you simply add language java resource bundle keys within the `web/lang` directory to the specific language resource bundle, e.g. `lang_en.properties`.
 You can change beetRoot's standard messages too.
 For every new language added respectively requested by the web-app user, add the corresponding language java resource bundle within this directory.

 <p align="right">(<a href="#top">back to top</a>)</p>